 Handmade paper is a layer of entwined fibres held together by the natural internal bonding properties of cellulose fibres.
 The beauty of this paper lies in its texture, composition and making.
 In India the main raw material is cotton rags sourced from textile units in cities like Trichy, etc. Cotton fibre bonds well to form paper.
 A variety of raw materials are added to give it texture, colour and smell.
 For example, jute, mica, straw, banana fibre, metallic yarn, spices, newspaper cuttings, cow dung, silk, a multitude of natural fibres, flowers, leaves, tree moss, potatoes, old ropes, canvas, linen, etc. In fact, anything can be used as long as it has fibres capable of forming a continuous sheet.
 Handmade paper by its character shall always have minor variation in shade, thickness and density of embellishments in each lot.

 Handmade paper is very strong and cloth like as it contains recycled cotton fibres; I primarily use this.
 There is also a variety of handmade paper that is made from recycling trash paper from offices, homes, etc. Generally paper can be recycled 4-5 times and after this the fibers become too weak to bond and form paper.
 Handmade paper manufacturing is scattered across the length and breadth of the country.
 Each region has its specialty, someone is making papers from waste jute and later on pressing silk fibres onto them, Some coat these papers with metallic paint to give it sheen, some are using local grasses and shrubs to create paper, some use mulberry, etc. The list is endless.
 In Nepal the locals use the lokta plant to create a very distinct and successful paper.
 In Thailand, the mulberry plant is used in abundance.
 I have always admired the Thais and the Nepalese for the way they have marketed their distinct papers globally and created a very profitable business for themselves.
 India still is way behind due to a lot of factors, even though the diversity and local factors are in our favor, we have failed to become a global player.
 Obviously comparing ourselves to Nepal and Thailand will show us to be a larger player but the business in terms of design and reach, we are still way behind.
-Khadi and Village Industries(a government institution) is trying its best to promote handmade paper and doling out subsidies and a variety of schemes to help in its growth, these hardly reach the right people.
+Village Industries(a government institution) is trying its best to promote handmade paper and doling out subsidies and a variety of schemes to help in its growth, these hardly reach the right people.

 Today a hub like Kalpi(in Uttar Pradesh) is reeling under low demand because they have not cared to innovate, making the same thing for years and years will definitely have an adverse effect on the demand.
 The customer demands new designs and products and its the survival of the fittest.
 I have been in this field for 10 years now and my growth trajectory has been ever rising only due to the fact that my products are “different” and they have made a market for themselves.
 Today Anand Prakash is a brand.
 Coming back to Kalpi, this place has over 100 factories making the same old handmade paper, there are exceptions too.
 The major supply was to Chawri Bazaar in New Delhi, the hub for paper and wedding cards.
 It is said that four trucks of paper arrived daily from Kalpi to be used in wedding cards.
 The paper itself was made from the cheapest raw material that could be found and then given a metallic coating, the paper looked beautiful from the outside even though the material inside was rotten.
 A wedding card there can be bought for a measly sum of Rs2.
 Today the chawri bazaar merchants have found a cheaper recycled paper from abroad; they are coating them with metallic paints and making good money.
 Due to this atleast 25-30 factories in Kalpi have shut down and many more are on the verge of closure.
 A lot of these manufacturers are scouting the country trying to find new markets and even offering a credit period of 12 months!
 Thats the story!